 This carburetor has been calibrated to operate on a broad cross-section of engine combinations.
-While it is not possible for a single calibration to work virtually every conceivable application it should work on most engines and it will not be necessary to make any additional adjustments and/or tuning.
-Should it be necessary to alter the fuel curve, there is plenty of tuning capability available with changeable air bleeds, power valve channel restrictions, and idle feed restrictions.
+While it is not possible for a single calibration to work with virtually every conceivable application, it should work on most engines and it will not be necessary to make any additional adjustments and/or tuning.
+Should it be necessary to alter the fuel curve in our Off Road Series, there is plenty of tuning capability available with changeable air bleeds, power valve channel restrictions, and idle feed restrictions.